JoshData/python-email-validator/README.md

 The use of Unicode in email addresses introduced a normalization problem.
 Different Unicode strings can look identical and have the same semantic meaning to the user.
-The `email` field returned on successful validation provides the correctly normalized form of the given email address.
+The `normalized` field returned on successful validation provides the correctly normalized form of the given email address.